-Tags: Bangladesh, Sri Lanka, Trade, Exports, Investment
+Tags: Bangladesh, India, Connectivity, Energy, Hydropower, Trade, Investment

 The Asian Development Bank (ADB) is ready to assist Bangladesh in its efforts to improve transport and energy connectivity.
 Mr. Wencai Zhang, Vice President, ADB, affirmed that ADB will continue to support Bangladesh in its goal of becoming a developed country by 2041, as well as in achieving the Sustainable Development Goals and minimizing climate change impact.